Six manners your five year old should be able to do now:

-If you answered “Yes” to any of the above statements, then our Little Ambassadors Etiquette Seminar is for your child(ren).
+If you answered “Yes” to any of the above statements, then the Little Ambassadors Etiquette Seminar is the seminar for your child(ren).
 Sign them up for our future seminars and see how they transform into a more polite, kinder, and smarter Little Ambassador!

-Over the weeks of class sessions, students will find each week different from the last, but with the same degree of excitement and amazing information.
-The Etiquette and Leadership Institute of Indiana (ELII) believes, young children at this age group (5 -7 yrs.) have the ability to comprehend and understand basic manners and rules of etiquette.
+The Etiquette and Leadership Institute of Indiana (ELII) believes young children at this age group (5 -7 yrs.) have the ability to comprehend and understand basic manners and rules of etiquette.
 When parents invest in their child(ren) it gives them the confidence to address challenges only they can experience at their age.

 The effect of Parents:

 Many would agree, regardless of the education level, financial status or even religion beliefs, parents greatly affect their children’s behavior.
 Children are like sponges--they model everything a parent does, says and incorporate what they see into their own lives; at childcare, playground and in school.
 It is important that parents set the right examples for their children.
 Negative examples can be detrimental to a child’s development and can lead to bad behavior.